tjbrockmeyer/tbhome/README.md

   * PG_USER - The user for the postgres database (usually postgres)
   * PG_PASS - The password for the postgres database
   * PG_NAME - The database name
+* For the Client (home): A .env file containing the following variables:
+  * REACT_APP_API_URL - The full url to access the API.
+Typically, the same as DOMAIN_URL from above.

 ## Lists
 * Open/Closed status.